max-lutz/data_engineering_course/05-batch-processing/batch-processing.md

 - each executor gets a copy of the small table and a partition of the big table

 ## RDDs: resilient distributed datasets

+Dataframes are built on top of RDDs.
+Dataframes have schema.

+## How tu run Spark in the cloud?